Control 4.3: Site and Document Retention Management - Portal Walkthrough

 |---|---|

-| Policy-driven retention | All Zone 3 sites have documented retention |
+| Policy-driven retention | All Zone 3 sites covered by a documented retention policy |

-| Legal hold integration | Coordinated with eDiscovery |
+| Legal hold integration | Coordinated with eDiscovery; tested annually |

 Validation